Utkarsh1968/Research-assistant/README.md

 # 🤖 RISA: AI Research Assistant

-> **An intelligent assistant that helps summarize, analyze, and question research papers — built using FastAPI & Gemini Pro, with a sleek React frontend.**
+> **An intelligent assistant that helps summarize, analyze, and question research papers — built using FastAPI & LLMs(Gemini and DeepSeek), with a sleek React frontend.**

 ---